By Penny Hoffmann

 If people who do not violate Instagram’s community guidelines get their content taken down (sometimes it happens quicker than other times), it makes one question whether staff – people or maybe even bots – should remain employed if they are not abiding by their job’s responsibilities.

 Pedophile gangs and nearly anything you could think of are present on social media.
-There are even individuals or groups that consume the flesh of infants.

 When their attempt to lure their victims into danger is successful, victims are manipulated or blackmailed into posing for and sending nudes.